-Birds come in all shapes and sizes, and some species can seem downright pudgy – but do birds really get fat?
-There are many reasons why birds may look overweight or obese, but birders who understand more about birds' appearances and metabolism are better prepared to help them avoid any possible weight problems.
+Birds come in all shapes and sizes and some species can seem downright pudgy, but do birds really get fat?
+There are many reasons why birds may look overweight or obese, but birders who understand birds' appearances and metabolism can help them avoid any possible weight problems.

 Why Wild Birds Don't Gain Weight

 Birds are constantly foraging, and for many species, a good portion of their diet consists of high calorie, high fat, or high sugar foods, such as sunflower seeds, suet, nectar, nuts, and peanut butter.